jonathonmarsh/jonathonmarsh.github.io/pages/info.md

 ---
 Mainly just a placeholder so that I have the domain for my own name, should I ever need it.

-Also a place to keep photos of various running trips and remind myself about books I've read.
+Also a place to keep photos of various running trips.

 ## Features

 * Island Crossings
+* Dales 30 Mountains
+* Long distance paths

 ## Comments and Questions?